 Here’s what you’ll need ready before applying for a home improvement loan:

 Your credit score: The most favorable rates often go to borrowers with the highest credit score.
 Every lender you apply to is going to want to know your credit score and credit history.
-You can check your credit score for free at myBankrate.
-Checking your score through myBankrate does not impact your credit score.

 The cost of your project: Home improvement projects can vary widely in cost.
 Remodeling your bathroom won’t cost the same as replacing your windows.
 Before applying, know the cost of your materials and length of your project.
 Don’t borrow more money than you need.